 By Jonathan Doochin, Soligent CEO

 We have watched unemployment jump to over 17 million people and climbing.
 Coronavirus is now thought to have an impact on all commerce through September if not through September 2021.
 As Bill Gates mentions and Morgan Stanley’s research points out, they expect “social distancing reductions in June as diagnostic/serology testing are widely available” and “variable levels of social distancing will remain until a vaccine is widely available in Spring 2021.”
-Recognizing the world has shifted and the need for next steps has become incredibly important.
+Recognizing the world has shifted and the need for the next steps has become incredibly important.

-As you think about the future of your business, you should plan for the worst-case scenario, be pleasantly surprised when things turn up quicker and work to leverage every resource you have in the meantime.
+As you think about the future of your business, you should plan for the worst-case scenario, be pleasantly surprised when things turn up quickly and work to leverage every resource you have in the meantime.

 Here Are 6 Things To Think About: